Review, Recalibrate, Reframe: Set the Stage for Success Each Quarter

 Many business owners think their business is the only business with unpredictable income and cash flow.
 This makes me grin.
 Revenue for most businesses is never steady or easy to plan.
 If you are one of the fortunate ones with predictable revenue, it certainly makes things easier, but you are in the minority.

 At the time of this writing, two of my clients had fallen short of quarterly goals.
 One missed by quite a bit.
 Their planned net income was now an actual loss.
 They missed their revenue target by 40%.
 Expenses were slightly higher due to some one-time expenditures.
-They had a hoped-for a pipeline client deal that didn’t close (and as of this writing, it still hasn’t.)
+They had a hoped-for pipeline client deal that didn’t close (and as of this writing, it still hasn’t.)
 This happens – you think you have a deal nearly done and at the last minute it doesn’t close.
 Your whole quarter is now toast and you have brackets on your bottom line.
 They were facing a quarterly result that was much different than they’d hoped for.

 Every 12 weeks or so, your business enters a new quarter.
 We often call them “Q1” “Q2” etc. and there’s a good chance that when you are reading this, you may be getting close to the end of a quarter, or far enough into a new one that you can take some time to reflect on the one before.
 While I hope your review is more positive than the scenario above, every business should ask themselves these questions every quarter: